P1kachu/ProgrammingLearning/README.md

 Thanks to you !

 #Notes
-- When editing an existing corrections, please take care not to **break** it.
+- When editing an existing correction, please take care not to **break** it.
 Verify that it still works the same way it did before.
 - The Swift correction was created at the time where XCode was in version 6b5.
 The language has evolved since and thus the correction